 5. Plan a photography retreat

 For many women, photography isn’t just a hobby: it’s part of what goes into building a career in social media, web design, and other image-based industries.
-Practice your skills together, as well as learn about the latest technologies, at a photography retreat like the one offered by the Firefly Institute.
+As you learn about the latest technologies, practice your skills together at a photography retreat like the one the Firefly Institute offers.
 Their photography camp for women takes place on a ranch in the Sonoma Valley, providing plenty of opportunity for inspiration.
-Join their retreat, or host your own.
+Join their retreat or host your own.